Code-Platoon-Team-Rocket/pokeclone_new/README.md

 -Create an AWS database subnet group for Amazon Relational Database Service (RDS) instances

-✅ security.tf
+✅ **security.tf**

--Defines an AWS security group for the EKS nodes in the cluster
+Defines AWS security groups for the infrastructure:

+- **EKS Nodes Security Group**
-    a.
-Allows all internal ingress node-to-node traffic to and from any port
+  - Allows all internal ingress (node-to-node) traffic on any port

-    b.
-Allows all egress traffic to and from any port
+  - Allows all egress traffic on any port

-- Define aws security group for rds
+- **RDS Security Group**

-    a.
-Allows PostgreSQL ingress traffic through port 5432
+  - Allows PostgreSQL ingress traffic on port **5432**

-    b.
-Allows PostgreSQL egress traffic through any port
+  - Allows PostgreSQL egress traffic on any port